 OptimiSE magazine, SyntheSys Technologies' biannual publication is aimed at members of the engineering, systems and software development community.
 The magazine aims to share best practices and technical insight and gives us a platform to share company news.
 This informative magazine presents a collection of articles about Systems and Software and we hope that you, our colleagues and customers throughout the community, will find it both interesting and useful.

 There's a delicate balancing act to be struck in contemporary automotive engineering.
-Customers increasingly demand a more personalised experience, and a bespoke product that reflects and respects their particular needs.
-For manufacturers and designers, there are certainly opportunities in being able to meet these more specialised demands.
 This technical article explores how specialist automotive manufacturers can better understand, prioritise and address customer requirements through the use of systems engineering practices.

 We live in an age of constant technological change, and automotive engineers build some of the most complex assets on the planet.
 Our solution tour explores how engineers can leverage the power of IBM® Engineering Lifecycle Management (ELM) suite for Automotive; a solution specifically designed for the complex and evolving needs of the Automotive industry.